scarlosteixeira/Tetris-game/README.md

   return isColision
 }
 ```
-* The piece control is made by keydown events, which call the functions to move the piece accordingly.
-The piece is moved by changing the piece's position on the playable field array.
+* The game's piece control system uses keydown events to move the piece accordingly.
+When a key is pressed, a corresponding function is called to move the piece in the desired direction by changing its position in the playable field array.
+For example, pressing the left arrow key moves the piece to the left, and pressing the right arrow key moves it to the right.
+The functions also check for restrictions, such as collision with other pieces or the sides of the field, before moving the piece.
+If a restriction is detected, the piece is moved back to its previous position.
+Additionally, the game allows the player to rotate the piece by pressing the up arrow key, as long as the rotation does not violate any restrictions.

 ``` javascript
 document.addEventListener('keydown', e => {